Compare Models

 The Models page is a great way to get a high-level view of how different models performed on multiple datasets at once.
 However, if you'd like to see more details about how two specific models compare, use the Compare Models tool.
 The Compare Models tool is a great way to evaluate performance on multiple iterations of the model.
 It can help you identify if you need to improve your labels, datasets, and hyperparameters.

 When you run the Compare Models tool, you set a baseline model and a candidate model.
-LandingLens then shows you if the candidate model performed better or worse for each prediction outcome (False Positive, False Negative, Correct, etc).
+LandingLens then shows you if the candidate model performed better or worse across several metrics.
 You can even see a side-by-side comparison of how the baseline and candidate models performed on each image in the dataset.

 Note: